zalando/restful-api-guidelines/http/Http.md

    body content must be used.
 In this case the endpoint must be documented with  the hint `GET with body` to transport the GET semantic of this call.

-**Note:** It is no option to encode the lengthy request information in header parameters.
-From the conceptual point of view, the main meaning of an operation should always be expressed with the resource name and its query parameters, i.e. what goes into the URL.
-Request headers are reserved for related context information.
-In addition, size limits on query parameters and headers are not reliable and depend more on clients, gateways, server, actual settings, thus switching to headers does not solve the original problem.
+**Note:** It is no option to encode the lengthy structured request information in header parameters.
+From a conceptual point of view, the semantic of an operation should always be expressed by resource name and query parameters, i.e. what goes into the URL.
+Request headers are reserved for general context information, e.g. FlowIDs.
+In addition, size limits on query parameters and headers are not reliable and depend on clients, gateways, server, and actual settings.
+Thus, switching to headers does not solve the original problem.

 ### PUT